Truth to Logic – Crime, Criminal Justice and Ideology in the American Experiment

 August 20, 2018

 The U.S. citizenry lacks a legitimate understanding of its country’s capitalist character.
 This “identity crisis” presents serious problems on both national and international levels.
-Palombo will relay his experiences with crime, the criminal justice system and the ideological issues that inform to his conclusions.
-Given our current political and social turmoil, this promises to be a timely presentation.
+Palombo will relay his experiences with crime, the criminal justice system and the ideological issues that inform his conclusions.
+Given our current political and social turmoil, this promises to be a timely and engaging discussion.

 James Palombo is a retired criminal justice professor, social worker and author of Criminal To Critic: Reflections Amid The American Experiment.
-He currently concentrates on public policy advocacy as the Director of the Campaign for an Informed Citizenry, as Politics Editor of the internet magazine Ragzine, and through community project work.
+He currently concentrates on public policy advocacy as the Director of the Campaign for an Informed Citizenry, as Politics Editor of the internet magazine Ragazine.cc, and via community project work.

 November 12, 2018